aliceITR/projects/README.md

   - This is directory of multiple small mobile programs I have developed for some of my classes.
 - Simple_Linux_File_System
   - This program was introduced as a way to understand how an file system works.
 Its main focus was on how does a file system store data and how can that data be accessed.
 I worked on this with @gbrown15
-- Simple_Scheduler
-  - This is a program that mimics how an operating system dynamically schedules tasks on a single process system.

 **Things that are currently not included in this repository:**
 - Software_Design_Of_A_Simple_Game